pablo-garay/Megatron-Bridge/docs/bridge-rl-integration.md

 ## 7) Minimal adapter skeleton

-Use this skeleton to embed Megatron-Bridge into your RL codebase.
+Use this skeleton to embed Megatron Bridge into your RL codebase.
 Fill in the config mapping, microbatching, and loss logic.

 ```python
 import torch